ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 </div>
 <br>

-It has been made also a stacked version of the logo.
+A stacked version of the logo has also been made.
 Consistent use of the Ubuntu MATE logo is essential in creating a united brand identity.
 The master logo is supplied as artwork and should never be altered, distorted or re-created in any way.

 The stacked Ubuntu MATE logo must always have a clear area surrounding it, free from any other element.
 To define this area, measure the height of the roundel and use a quarter of this measure to create the boundary of clear space around the logo.